manuel-alvarez-chaves/estimators-paper/README.md

 ## 2. Installation

-Code was written in `Python 3.11.5` but should be comptaible with later and earlier versions of Python down to `Python 3.6`.
+Code was written in `Python 3.11.5` but should be compatible with later and earlier versions of Python down to `Python 3.6`.
 Check the `requirements.txt` file for any dependency issues.

 Usage is recommended by cloning the repository to a local directory and setting up the required environment using `venv` and `pip`: